Protecting your home computer network: Tips from the professionals

 So what are some of the ways that cyber criminals try to infiltrate computer networks?
 Two of the most common ones we see are:

 - Spear phishing campaigns: CSE detects thousands of malicious emails sent to Government of Canada email addresses every year.
 Spear phishing emails will invite the person to click on a link, which once clicked, compromises the system.
 These emails can be extremely crafty, resembling legitimate messages from a friend or colleague.
-Publicly available information on the Government Electronic Directory Service (GEDS) can be used to find addresses, or use social media can be used to carefully target and disguise messages.
-Messages can be clumsy-looking, with a lot of spelling mistakes and they can often be sent to many people at.
+Publicly available information on the Government Electronic Directory Service (GEDS) can be used to find addresses, or social media can be used to carefully target and disguise messages.
+Messages can be clumsy-looking, with a lot of spelling mistakes and they can often be sent to many people at once.
 It just takes one person to click on a link to cause a big problem.

 - Watering holes: CSE has tracked a number of watering holes implanted in legitimate and frequently visited websites.
 Here, an educated guess is made as to which websites their targets frequently visit, and infects this site with malware before the site administrator becomes aware.
 When someone on the network goes to that site, the whole network can be compromised.